Sjaiswal1911/PS-1-Summer-2020-/python/dictionary/ReadME.txt

   2. Built_in_functions : The built-in functions provided by python for dictionaries

-  3. Methods(1&2) : The various maethods to unlcok the potential of doctionary data structure.
+  3. Methods(1&2) : The various methods to unlock the potential of dictionary data structure.